CyberneticLearningSystems/CyberneticLearningSystems.github.io/pages/projects/ai4realnet.md

 The team at the “Intelligent Systems and Operations in Aviation” research group is heavily involved in the development of the project and is primarily concerned with fully AI-based decision systems with a focus on the railway domain, and with a strong involvement in research and development for co-learning with Deep RL (Deep Reinforcement Learning), XAI (Explainable AI) and RL for large networks.
 The team also contributes to the improvement of the Flatland simulation environment.

+### Acknowledgment
+This is a funded research project by the European Union and their research initiative Horizon Europe.
+The project is ongoing with start in September 2023.

 [Back](https://isandaiinaviation.github.io/pages/research.html)